Please feel free to comment on my review.

 In the mid-credits scene, Thor and the Asgardians are aboard the Grandmaster’s spaceship, heading off for Earth, before they get intercepted by a large spacecraft.
 In the post credits scene, the Grandmaster is overthrown and confronted by his former subjects.
 That scene was rather pointless.

 ‘THOR will return in ‘AVENGERS: INFINITY WAR’.
 Yes, that’s right!
 He will return for that movie!
 As well as ‘Avengers: Endgame’ where he’ll be overweight (you’ll see what I mean).
-And Thor will return in ‘Thor: Love and Thunder’ soon, only Natalie Portman will be Thor next.
+And Thor will return in ‘Thor: Love and Thunder’ soon.
+And Natalie Portman will be Thor next.
 Not sure how that’ll work.

 ‘Thor: Ragnarok’ rating – 7/10